fpedaccio/fpedaccio/README.md

 # Hello there! :wave: Im Facundo Pedaccio
 ### Future SpaceX Flight Software Engineer :rocket:

-:books:To achieve that I’m currently studying Computer engineering at Universidad Argentina de la Empresa
+:books: To achieve that I’m currently studying Computer engineering at Universidad Argentina de la Empresa

-:seedling:I'm currently learning Python
+:seedling: I'm currently learning Python
 <!--
 **fpedaccio/fpedaccio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.